uf-reef-avl/multilauncher/README.md

 -Red lines in the Argument Column indicate missing arguments for that robot and green lines indicate acknowledged
     arguments.
 It is up to the user to make sure the arguments themselves are correct.

-**-Save the current list of robot arguments in the argument tree to the MainWindow:** Click the "Save" button.
+-Save the current list of robot arguments in the argument tree to the MainWindow by clicking the "Save" button.

 **File Transfer** <a name="File Transfer"/>

-**Transferring Repositories:**
+**Transferring Repositories:** <a name="Transferring Repositories"/>

 -To prevent re-entering data multiple times please follow this sequence of steps.